What is the Undergraduate Research Symposium?

 Yes.
-Posters can be presented at almost any stage of a research project and are an excellent way to get feedback on work in-progress.
-Typically, students who have been doing research for 2 quarters are in a good position to present a poster.
-If possible, discuss your research progress with your faculty and research mentors; they should assist you in the abstract writing process.
+Posters, data stories, and talks can be presented at almost any stage of a research project, and are an excellent way to get feedback on work “in-progress.”
+Typically, students who have been doing conducting research for at least two terms are well positioned to present, or those who have a course-based research project or creative work.
+You are encouraged to discuss your research progress with your faculty and research mentors; they should assist you in the abstract writing process.
 See examples of abstracts.

 Does my research have to be current (i.e. conducted this year)?

 No. Undergraduates may present up to two terms after their graduation.